-11. Budget: Fire Department - \$55,000 Title: Replace Duty Officer's SUV with new vehicle e Project Advocate(s): Fire Chief Description: Purchase a new SUV (2015 or 2016 model).Relegate our current primary SUV (2011) to secondary SUV status.
+11. Budget: Fire Department - \$55,000 Title: Replace Duty Officer's SUV with new vehicle e Project Advocate(s): Fire Chief Description: Purchase a new SUV (2015 or 2016 model).
+Relegate our current primary SUV (2011) to secondary SUV status.
 Trade in our current secondary SUV (2008) to reduce the cost of the overall project.
 Justification: This vehicle is the most used vehicle in the fleet and reliability is important due to its constant and emergency response role.
 Relationship to General Plan: This is consistent with the ongoing program to replace Town department vehicles.
 History: This vehicle was purchased in 2011 and is used daily.
 It is on a 4-6 year replacement schedule.
 Upon replacement, this vehicle be put to lighter back-up use for 4-6 more years.
 Schedule: Fiscal Year 2016 In the 5 Year Capital Plan?
 Yes Source of Funds: Ambulance Fund Request: \$55,000

 12. Budget: DPW\$300,000 Title: Construction - Road Renovation Projects Project Advocate(s): DPW Director Public Works / Board of Description: This is funding to continue road improvement projects within the town of Wayland.
 The expected projects next year include Old Connecticut Path East, Route 30 West, and several side roads.
-Justification: This is a Part of the five-year capital plan for the DPW.
-We have evaluated required water main projects, drainage issues, and pavement conditions.
-This is intended to be an annual program and combined with the state Chapter 90 funding.
-The DPW hopes to continue to keep Wayland's roads safe and in good condition.
-Relationship to General Plan: \$300k per year requested through next five years.
+Justification: This is a Part of the five-year capital plamain projects, drainage issues, and pavement condition combined with the state Chapter 90 funding.
+The DPW good condition. ns.
+This is intended to be an annual pro gram and Relationship to General Plan: \$300k per year reques sted through next five years.
 History: Ongoing repair program Schedule: Fiscal Year 2016 In the 5 Year Capital Plan?
-Yes Source of Funds: Free Cash Request: \$300,000
+Yes Yes Source of Funds: Free Cash Request: \$300,000